The month of February…

 is also known as the month of love in many countries, including Indonesia.
 Although love is supposed to be shared and showed every day, but let us concentrate on give MORE LOVE throughout this month of February as well as in the future.
 This month’s article will be featured Carmen van Vroonhoven, our lovable on-going intern from the Netherlands.

 We have been admitting interns since our early days.
 They have always been an important part in the company’s outgrowth.
 Not only because their contribution but also it is somewhat a way for us to give back.
-Since most of our interns are usually last year architecture students, we believe it could be a good opportunity before they are entering the real world of work.
+Since most of our interns are usually final year architecture students, we believe it could be a good opportunity before they are entering the real world of work.
 Having such an intimate work nuance definitely brings us closer to each other, including with all the interns.
 With this we hope to acknowledge and appreciate more.

 The long of the internship programs can be vary from each intern, it is usually somewhere between 2-4 months.
 During this time, we grew closer and Carmen has become a part of us.
 Carmen started her internship program on November 11th 2017 and will be finish on March 9th 2018.
 She is now on her third year of university.
 She decided to join an intern program in Bali through an internship mediator back in her country.